cirosantilli/cirosantilli.github.io/index.md

     - during my break time, I need silence.
 I must get away from everyone, and not talk or listen to anything.
 So I went to the garden.
 I think my bosses interpreted that as anti-social behaviour, even though smokers did the same.
 I timed my breaks methodically and rested no more than others.

     - once, boss number 2 was discussing something on the desk in front of me for half an hour.
 This was one of the few moments where noise bothered me in this work, so I politely asked him to either speak less loud, find a room to talk, or that I could find a room to work while they were discussing.
 But boss number 2 was relatively young, and I didn't know that he was the boss number 2 at the time!
 Ouch.

+I hold no grudges against my bosses.
+They are very competent, and I see that business decisions are difficult to make.
+I keep learning to do better next time.

 [Old current occupations](old-current).